 - The single targeted breach from a hacker is all it takes for a successful devastating intrusion.

 Targeted Malware Doesn’t Look Like Malware

 Malware is not always crude email phishing attempts.
 They are in most cases easy to spot even for novices in the Internet of Things world we live in.
 Targeted malware is customized to a specific online business just by imitating emails based on similar industries as the target.
 An online business accepting PayPal payments from its customers would receive PayPal like phishing emails.
-In its basic form, this is targeted malware.
+This is targeted malware in its basic form.